oktadev/okta-blog/_source/_posts/2020-10-14-spring-security-saml-database-authentication.md

 - "Combine @SpringSecurity, @okta, SAML 2.0, and database authentication with Spring Boot!"
 image: blog/spring-security-saml-db-auth/spring-security-saml.png
 type: conversion
+changelog:
+- 2021-04-13: Updated to for the new Okta Admin Console.
+You can see the changes in [okta-blog#705](https://github.com/oktadeveloper/okta-blog/pull/705).
 ---

 Spring Boot is a ubiquitous and well-supported suite of tools for developing web applications in Java.
 Database authentication, in which credentials identifying authorized users are stored in a database accessible by the application, is maybe the most common and straightforward method of authenticating users.
 SAML is a well-supported open standard for handling authentication between identity providers and service providers.